 How Often Should You Wash Your Hair?
-Our Deep Dive + Tips
+Shampooing 101 + Expert Tips

 A question that any hairstylist or beauty expert knows all too well: How often should I really be washing my hair?
 It's a valid question, as there are many competing answers to it depending on who you ask.
 Some say you should never skip a wash day, and others espouse the benefits of going weeks between shampoos.
 So you might be wondering where you fall on this shampoo spectrum.